Humanoid robot: Medical and research

 Humanoid robots are a valuable resource in the world of medicine and biotechnology, as well as other fields of research such as biomechanics and cognitive science.
 Humanoid robots are being used to develop complex prosthetics for individuals with physical disabilities such as missing limbs.
 The WABIAN-2 is a new medical humanoid robot created to help patients in the rehabilitation of their lower limbs.

 Although the initial aim of humanoid research was to build better orthosis and prosthesis for human beings, knowledge has been transferred between both disciplines.
 A few examples are powered leg prosthesis for the neuromuscularly impaired, ankle-foot orthosis, biological realistic leg prosthesis, and forearm prosthesis.

 Humanoid robots can be used as test subjects for the practice and development of personalized healthcare aids, essentially performing as robotic nurses for demographics such as the elderly.
 Humanoids are also suitable for some procedurally-based vocations, such as reception-desk administrators and automotive manufacturing line workers.
 In essence, since they can use tools and operate equipment and vehicles designed for the human form, humanoids could theoretically perform any task a human being can, so long as they have the proper software.
 However, the complexity of doing so is immense.

+While robot-assisted surgery previously relied on specialized hardware, remote-controlled surgeries using general-purpose humanoid robots were experimentally conducted in 2026, demonstrating new possibilities.

 Entertainment

-Humanoid robots have had a long history in the realm of entertainment, from the conception and ideas in the story of Prometheus to the application and physical build of modern animatronics used for theme parks.
-Current uses and development of humanoid robots in theme parks are focused on creating stuntronics.
-Stuntronics are humanoid robots built for serving as stunt doubles, and are designed to simulate life-like, untethered, dynamic movement.
-Several Disney theme park shows utilize animatronic robots that look, move and speak much like human beings.
-Although these robots look realistic, they have no cognition or physical autonomy.
-Various humanoid robots and their possible applications in daily life are featured in an independent documentary film called Plug & Pray, which was released in 2010.
+Humanoid robots in a staged boxing match during a robotics exhibition.

+Humanoid robots have long appeared in entertainment and fiction, from mythological figures such as Prometheus to mechanical characters in early automata and science fiction films.
+In contemporary theme parks, humanoid machines are widely used as sophisticated animatronics that mimic human motion, facial expressions and speech.
+Research groups at Walt Disney Imagineering have developed "stuntronics", free-flying humanoid stunt doubles that use onboard sensing and control to perform aerial flips and poses during live shows, allowing characters such as superheroes to execute stunts that would be dangerous for human performers.

+Outside of theme parks, humanoid robots increasingly appear in live sports-style events and competitions.
+In 2025 the Chinese robotics company Unitree live-streamed what it billed as the first boxing tournament between humanoid robots, with four G1 robots taking part in a small-ring event that combined remote control with short autonomous sequences.
+The same year, Beijing hosted the inaugural World Humanoid Robot Games, where more than 500 robots from 280 teams competed in events such as soccer, running and boxing and performed choreographed routines including hip-hop and martial arts during the opening ceremony.
+WHRG also advertises the capabilities of various manufacturers to investors and potential customers.
+Exhibition matches and tournaments with humanoid robot football teams have also been promoted as trials for future multi-sport robot events.
+Humanoid robots even performed as dancers during the opening ceremony of the 2026 Asian Beach Games in Sanya, China.